paritytech/polkadot/roadmap/implementers-guide/src/runtime/router.md

   1. Check that the channel between `sender` and `recipient` exists
   1. Check that the origin of the message is either `sender` or `recipient`
   1. Check that there is no existing intention to close the channel between `sender` and `recipient`.
-  1. Add a new entry to `HrmpCloseChannelRequests` with initiator set to the origin of this message.
+  1. Add a new entry to `HrmpCloseChannelRequests` with initiator set to the `Some` variant with the origin of this message.

 ## Routines